laztname/xss/README.md

 # xss (Cross Site Social-engineering)

-simple implementasion of social engineering from xss --for education purpose only--
+Simple implementasion of social engineering from xss --for education purpose only--

 # about this repository